andycranston/scppass/README.md

 Remember that you are responsible for the security of the systems you administer.

+## Command line option order

+The `scppass` expect script processes command line options in a rather simple way.
+If specifying two or possibly all three command line options the order they are specified matters otherwise they will not be recognised.

+The `-e` option, if specified, must be specified first.
+The `-y` option, if specified, must be specified last.
+The `-t` option, if specified with either of the `-e` or `-y` options must be specified after `-e` and before `-y`.

 ## A final word on public/private keys